 Sugar and Cardiovascular Disease

-increased sugar intake –> weight gain and weakened immune system –> increase of bad fats in your blood –> increased risk of heart disease (and diabetes, stroke, etc.).
+increased sugar intake –> weight gain and weakened immune system –> increase of bad fats in the blood –> increased risk of heart disease (and diabetes, stroke, etc.).

 In a study published by the Journal of the American Medical Association, it was found that people who received at least 25% of their daily calories from added sugar (of any kind) were three times more likely to have low levels of the good cholesterol in their blood stream.
 In addition, people who ate more than 17% of their calories from sugar (of any kind) also were more likely to have higher levels of triglycerides (the fat in your blood).

 The key here is added sugar.
 There is naturally a certain amount of sugar that you will consume even in a healthy, real food diet.
 All fruits and veggies are going to have sugar in them, as well as any carbohydrate, even if it’s complex.
-Those sugars should not really be of concern, though you really shouldn’t consume tons and tons of carbohydrates, fruit and high-sugar vegetables.
-The key to get a balance of vegetables, fruit, dairy, complex carbohydrates and protein.
+Those sugars should not really be of concern, though you really shouldn’t consume tons and tons of starchy carbohydrates, fruit, or high-sugar vegetables.
+The key to get a balance of vegetables, fruit, dairy, complex carbohydrates, and protein.
 The more variety you have in your diet, the healthier you will be.